Underdog-01/avatarTransfer/README.md

 This will allow all your users to select avatars that have been uploaded by other members.
 With this process, the associated attachments db data and files within the attachments folder will be removed.

-Distributed under the [url=http://creativecommons.org/licenses/by-nd/4.0/]CC BY-ND 4.0 License[/url]
+Distributed under the CC BY-ND 4.0 License

 Version History
 ---------------